MomentEmu/MomentEmu/README.md

 - **JAX**: `jax`, `jaxlib` (for high-performance auto-differentiation)
 - **PyTorch**: `torch` (for machine learning integration)
 - **Visualization**: `matplotlib` (for plotting and analysis)

-**📋 Package Configuration Details**: See the [Package Configuration Guide](https://zzhang0123.github.io/MomentEmu/contributing/package-config/) for complete information about the package structure, installation options, and auto-differentiation module integration.

 ## 🧪 Quick Start